yimingsun12138/dockerfiles/README.md

 ### rstudio_server

 A [rstudio server](https://posit.co/products/open-source/rstudio-server/) image built on my personalized ubuntu image.
+Note that the current image does not support running through udocker (sudo command is not allowed in udocker).

 docker usage: